CyberT33N/cryptsetup-cheat-sheet/README.md

 # Select /dev/sda1, press the Change button.
 Choose Use as ‘EFI System Partition’.
 # Select /dev/sda2, press the Change button.
 Choose Use as ‘swap area’ to create a swap partition.
 We will encrypt this partition later in the crypttab.
 # Select the root filesystem device for formatting (/dev/mapper/cryptdata type btrfs on top), press the Change button.
 Choose Use as ‘btrfs journaling filesystem’, check Format the partition and use ‘/’ as Mount point.
 # Recheck everything, press the Install Now button to write the changes to the disk and hit the Continue button.
+# If you get error **The attempt to mount a file system with type vfat** then use: mkfs.vfat /dev/sda1
-Select the time zone and fill out your user name and password.
+# Select the time zone and fill out your user name and password.
 If your installation is successful choose the Continue Testing option.
 DO NOT REBOOT!, but return to your terminal.

 # Create a chroot environment and enter your system
 mount -o subvol=@,ssd,noatime,space_cache,commit=120,compress=zstd /dev/mapper/cryptdata /mnt